-Overall, if you're looking for a soundbar on a budget, the Yamaha YAS-207 is a decent choice.
-Just keep in mind that it doesn't come with an HDMI cable.
+Overall, if you're looking for a soundbar on a budget, this is a decent choice; just keep in mind that it doesn't come with an HDMI cable.

 If you want better audio reproduction, go with the Yamaha, but for a cheaper option that has everything in the box, choose the TCL instead.

 If you want the best sound out of the box, the Yamaha is a better choice.
-But if you don't mind spending some time fine-tuning the sound, the Samsung is reasonable.
+But if you don't mind spending some time fine-tuning the sound, the Samsung is a better option.

 The best small soundbar under $300 we've tested so far is the Bose Solo 5.
 It's a very simple soundbar with a straightforward, compact design, which makes it easier to travel with if needed.
 The bar isn't very wide, so it fits nicely between the legs of most TV stands, and it's short enough to not obstruct your view of the screen unless it sits flush against your TV bench.

 This soundbar's frequency response is decently well-balanced.
 Unfortunately, it noticeably lacks bass, but this is common for a soundbar of this size without a subwoofer.
 On the upside, it reproduces accurate vocals and instruments and has a fairly neutral sound profile that's a good choice for TV shows with lots of dialogue.